Krazov/krazov.github.io/_posts/2015-06-18-001_whitespace_preline.md

 it easier to read ‘cause lines don’t go to any great lengths._

-It happens like that because browser ignores most white space: all spaces, tabs, and new lines become a single space.
+It happens like that because browser ignores most of white space: all spaces, tabs, and new lines become a single space character.
 But when we use `white-space: pre-line`, it looks like that:

 <p style="white-space: pre-line;"><em>This is a text which has endlines
 quite often which in return makes it easier to read ‘cause lines don’t go to any great lengths.</em></p>

-It behave much like PHP’s function `nl2br()`.
+It behaves much like PHP’s function `nl2br()`.
 In my career I had used that on two occasions, which is probably why it remains relatively unknown.

 ## Further reading